Hisense U7A (H65U7AUK) Review

 Standard Setting: This is the setting that the TV defaults to and whilst it's better than Vivid, it's still has many of the same problems.
 The backlight is still too high, the colours are still garish, and whites are still too blue.
 A lot of the image processing and frame interpolation features are also still on, resulting in images that exhibit SOE and a more digital appearance.
 I wouldn't use this setting either.

 Cinema Night Setting: This is the best setting to select and, as shown in the graphs above, it's fairly accurate.
-The Backlight (local dimming) should be set to medium, Brightness to 50, Contrast to 36, Colour Saturation to 55, and Sharpness to zero.
+The Backlight should be set according to your environment, the local dimming set to medium, Brightness to 50, Contrast to 36, Colour Saturation to 55, and Sharpness to zero.
 In addition you should turn Adaptive Contrast, Noise Reduction, and MPEG Noise Reduction off.
 Finally make sure Colour Temperature is set to warm, Colour Gamut to auto, Ultra Smooth Motion to film, and Gamma Adjustment to 2.2.

 Aspect Ratio: The best way to ensure you get the correct aspect ratio with no overscanning to rob the image of fine detail is to select the Direct option, this will pixel map the content to the 4K panel.
 However you can also select the Auto option, but make sure Overscan is set to off in the Picture menu.